A Survey of Knowledge Tracing: Models, Variants, and Applications: Future Research Directions

 \subsection{Knowledge Tracing for General User Modeling}

-Generally speaking, user modeling refers to tools for characterizing users' behaviors (e.g., frequent locations), personal information (e.g., age, gender, and occupation) and latent features (e.g., interests and abilities), which facilitate the provision of targeted services for different users \citep{2001User}.
-As a type of latent feature modeling, user ability modeling (including knowledge tracing) diagnoses the proficiency of users (not only individuals, but also groups of individuals, like user teams and companies) on specific skills/concepts.
-Therefore, in addition to education, knowledge tracing can be generally applied in a number of domains for user modeling, such as games, sports and recruitment.
+Generally, user modeling refers to tools for characterizing users' behaviors (e.g., frequent locations), personal information (e.g., age, gender, and occupation) and latent features (e.g., interests and abilities), which facilitate the provision of targeted services for different users \citep{2001User}.
+As a type of latent feature modeling, knowledge tracing diagnoses the proficiency of users (not only individuals, but also groups of individuals, like user teams and companies) on specific skills/concepts.
+Thus, in addition to education, knowledge tracing can be developed and applied across a wide range of domains for user modeling, including games, sports, and recruitment.